greco-project/pvcompare/docs/model_assumptions.rst

 Electricity and heat demand modeling
 ====================================
-*Most of this section "Electricity and heat demand modeling" is taken from `Haas, Steinbach, Gering & Möller, 2021 <TODO URL>`_.*
+*Most of this section "Electricity and heat demand modeling" is taken from `Haas, Steinbach, Gering & Möller, 2021 <https://zenodo.org/record/512172>`_.*

 The load profiles of the demand (electricity and heat) are calculated for a given population (calculated from number of storeys), a certain country and year.